 - Internet Explorer

 As you did when checking your device on mobile, don’t just pull up the homepage on each.
 Do some browsing, fill out a form, and make a test purchase.
-You want to know now if something’s not working on a particular browser, not after it’s caused you frustrated visitors and lost sales.
+You want to know now if something’s not working on a particular browser, instead of after it has caused frustrated visitors and lost sales.

 10. Check that your favicon is in place and showing up.